Men’s Hair Loss & Male Pattern Baldness

 What causes hair loss in men’s legs?

 Many patients tend to think of hair loss occurring exclusively on the top of the head, but alopecia can lead to hair loss on other parts of the body as well.
-Alopecia Areata Universalis is an autoimmune condition in which the whole body experiences hair loss and can lead to hair loss on the legs.
-Additionally, if you’ve experienced rapid hair loss on the legs, it’s best to schedule an appointment with your healthcare provider or trusted dermatologist right away.
+Alopecia Areata Universalis is an autoimmune condition in which the whole body experiences hair loss, which can lead to hair loss on the legs.
+Additionally, if you’ve experienced rapid hair loss in the legs, it’s best to schedule an appointment with your healthcare provider or trusted dermatologist right away.
 Patches of hair loss on your legs can be a symptom of other medical conditions, including diabetes, thyroid conditions, fungal infections, peripheral artery disease, and skin irritation due to eczema, psoriasis, or various other skin conditions.
 Dr. Green is extremely knowledgeable in medical conditions that can lead to hair loss, particularly eczema and psoriasis, and can work with you to heal your skin and, in turn, improve your hair.

 2 sessions of PRP before and after